yitianwang18/cse112-s22-group14/admin/meetings/013121-brainstorm.md

 Haaris Waleh

 ## Agenda
+Continue Brainstorming
-Continuing Brainstorming, making design decisions
+Make design decisions

 ## New Business
+- **User stories**
+Created user stories that dictated the problem statement for the team

 - **Design Considerations**
 - Strict scheduling cuts out demographic
 - Dealing with ending
   - Smaller amount of cycles
   - “Cancel cycle” button
   - MZK - no long break at all?
-  - A button to stop in the session.
+  - A button to stop in the session
 - How to consider Tasks
   - How to consider days
     - Group by Task
     - Group by Session